Sarah627/Java_miniatures/README.md

 `^ XOR operator`

-if you are a computer science, or electrical engineering student you are already familiar with thess operators as you took this knowledge in Logic design course -probably it's name nearly like this-, if you or not here's a simple explaination and I'll provide you a link for a video to simplify the concept more:
+if you are a computer science, or electrical engineering student you are already familiar with these operators as you took this knowledge in Logic design course -probably it's name nearly like this-, if you or not here's a simple explanation ,and I'll provide you a link for a video to simplify the concept more:

-OR operator `||` check if one of the expressions `at least` is true or both of them. e.g. `(5+6 == 11 || 5+7 == 11)` evaluates to true because the first expression is true. it will only evaluates to false if both of them are false.
+OR operator `||` check if one of the expressions `at least` is true or both of them. e.g. `(5+6 == 11 || 5+7 == 11)` evaluates to true because the first expression is true. it will only evaluate to false if both of them are false.

 AND operator `&&` check if both of the expressions `must be true` if one of them is false so the whole evaluation of both of them will be false.

 NOT operator `!` is to negate any value to oppose any expression in other words: !(expression) means to flip the evaluation value of this expression if it's evaluated to true the not operator will make it false and so on. same when we use `!=` we mean not equal.

-XOR operator `^` is used to check if both expressions evaluates to different answers, simply if both of the expression is evaluated to true or both false it return to us false, if they are different (true , false or false , true) return to us true.
+XOR operator `^` is used to check if both expressions evaluates to different answers, simply if both of the expression is evaluated to true or both false it will return to us false, if they are different (true , false or false , true) return to us true.

 we can use DeMorgan's law to best practise these compound boolean expression conditionals